LinuxAtDuke/Intro-to-MySQL/README.md

 <a name='lab5'></a>
 ## Lab 5: Practice with INSERT, UPDATE, DELETE, and SELECT (with JOIN!)

-  * Take some free time to play around with queries we've talked about above...
+  * Take some time to play around with queries we've talked about above...

 <a name='unit6'></a>
 ## Unit 6: Useful ancillary information